African Wildlife Adventure

 Away from the urban centre, winelands such as Stellenbosch and Franschhoek offer a distraction of a different kind, while at Cape Point National Park boasts breathtaking coastlines and whale watching opportunities.
 Visitors can also learn of Nelson Mandela’s inspirational life and legacy at Robben Island, or perhaps spend a memorable evening watching the sunset at Signal Hill.

-Steeped in history and known for its incredible weather, Port Elizabeth provides the complete South African experience.
+Steeped in history and known for its incredible weather, Gqeberha provides the complete South African experience.
 On the fringes of Algoa Bay at the western end of the Sunshine Coast, the area is renowned for its diverse marine life, sublime beaches and top water sports.